Bobbybose/Compiler_Design/Program2/README.md

 ## Description
 **Author:** Bobby Bose

-**Final Version Date:** February 22, 2023
+**Final Version Date:** February 23, 2023

 **Course:** CS541 - Compiler Design

 **Assignment:** Program 2 - Parser

+- This is a parser designed to create a parse tree of user input based on predefined production

-- This is a lexical analyzer designed to read in input and separate it into tokens
+- A lexical analyzer is included to parse input and generate tokens

-- Code for program is based off of Dr. Moore's example
+- Code for program is based off of Dr. Moore's examples

 - Makefile is also written based off of Dr. Moore's example

-- A set of tests is included in /tests in order to test different possibilities for every token type
+- A set of tests is included in /tests in order to test different possibilities for every production

 ## Citations
 **[Flex Manual](https://westes.github.io/flex/manual/)**